Suchi-BITS/ReadyTensor_Project-2/readme.md

 - RAG over FinOps domain documents
 - Streamlit Frontend

+***Instruction: User has to upload the shared datafile present sample_data.csv in the streamlit UI an ask FinOps related queries.
+This file is also present in the data/folder in this git repo.

 The system handles FinOps queries end-to-end:
 natural language → intent routing → SQL → insights → visualization → RAG → final summary.